Canine Cough – What You Need To Know

 What Is Canine Cough and How is it Spread?

 Canine Cough is a highly contagious infectious disease of the upper respiratory tract of the dog.
-Also termed infectious canine tracheobronchitis, this disease is caused primarily by bordetella bronchiseptica, canine parainfluenza virus, and type 2 canine adeno virus.
-Like the common cold in humans, the organisms that cause canine cough are spread through coughing and sneezing.
-Your dog can catch the disease simply by being in close proximity to an infected dog.
+It is known as infectious canine tracheobronchitis.
+This disease is caused primarily by Bordetella Bronchiseptica, Canine Parainfluenza Virus, and Type 2 Canine Adeno Virus like the common cold in humans.
+These organisms cause canine cough spread through coughing and sneezing.
+Your dog can catch the disease simply by being near an infected dog.
 Veterinary hospitals, dog parks, dog shows, humane societies, pet shops, boarding kennels, grooming salons are just some of the places where your dog may come in contact with this debilitating disease.

 What are the clinical signs of canine cough?

-Initially the infective organisms colonize and irritate the lining of the upper respiratory tract.
-Coughing, sneezing and retching, often accompanied by a nasal discharge are the common clinical signs of canine cough.
-The cough is usually described as a deep, hacking cough and can be quite persistent, many times keeping both you and your dog awake all night.
+Initially, the infective organisms colonize and irritate the lining of the upper respiratory tract.
+Coughing, sneezing, and retching, often accompanied by a nasal discharge, are canine cough’s common clinical signs.
+The cough is usually described as a deep, hacking cough and can be pretty persistent, often keeping both you and your dog awake all night.
 In some cases, dogs may run a fever, have a decreased appetite, and demonstrate signs of depression.
-These clinical signs can last from a few days to several weeks depending on the severity of the disease.
+These clinical signs can last from a few days to several weeks, depending on the severity of the disease.